dotnet/project-system/docs/repo/property-pages/how-to-add-a-new-launch-profile-kind.md

 - The `Order` attribute is also required.
 Generally an `orderPrecedence` of "0" is fine, unless you are going to return a `Rule` object that extends an existing `Rule` from a different `IRuleObjectProvider`.
 In that case the `Order` of your `IRuleObjectProvider` must be higher than the other one.
 - The set of `Rule` objects and the `Rule`s themselves should not depend on any VS state.
 That is, _do not_ dynamically generate different sets of `Rule`s, properties, etc., in the `GetRules` method based on the state of your project or any VS setting.
 They should be static in the same way that `Rule`s loaded from .xaml files are static.
   - Exception: It is fine for user-facing strings to vary based on the VS locale settings, as the locale cannot change while VS is running.
+- `CreateRules` must handle concurrent access, hence the use of `System.Lazy` in the example above.

 ### Step 3: Add the assembly as MEF asset